nexlesoft/react-native-youtube/README.md

 [Having problems with Android?
 Please read this first](https://github.com/inProgress-team/react-native-youtube#known-issues)

 **Important!!!** - This README is for v2.
-[Latest README for v1 can be found here](https://github.com/inProgress-team/react-native-youtube/blob/v1.1.0/README.md)
+[Latest README for v1 (mainly different installation) can be found here](https://github.com/inProgress-team/react-native-youtube/blob/v1.1.0/README.md)

 ## Table of Contents